trendhim/channelengine/channel/docs/ChannelOrderRequest.md

 `func (o *ChannelOrderRequest) UnsetPaymentReferenceNo()`

 UnsetPaymentReferenceNo ensures that no value is present for PaymentReferenceNo, not even an explicit nil
-### GetShippingCostsInclVat

-`func (o *ChannelOrderRequest) GetShippingCostsInclVat() float32`

-GetShippingCostsInclVat returns the ShippingCostsInclVat field if non-nil, zero value otherwise.

-### GetShippingCostsInclVatOk

-`func (o *ChannelOrderRequest) GetShippingCostsInclVatOk() (*float32, bool)`

-GetShippingCostsInclVatOk returns a tuple with the ShippingCostsInclVat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetShippingCostsInclVat

-`func (o *ChannelOrderRequest) SetShippingCostsInclVat(v float32)`

-SetShippingCostsInclVat sets ShippingCostsInclVat field to given value.

 ### GetCurrencyCode

 `func (o *ChannelOrderRequest) GetCurrencyCode() string`